Document Type : Research articles.

 ETc, significantly, resulted in higher mean values of stem length and

--1, leaf MSI, RWC, carotenoids, DPPHradical-scavenging and total free amino acids content than irrigation amount
+diameter, number of leaves plant-1, leaf MSI, RWC, carotenoids, DPPHradical-scavenging and total free amino acids content than irrigation amount

 at 60% ETc. On other side, irrigation amounts, irrespective the level used, did